shawnmcmahon/portfolio/planning.md

 # Iteration 2

-- It should include my resume
+- It should included a downloadable copy of my resume

 - It should include hover states on buttons